Subscribe

 The essentials

-• Eggs are a great source of protein — Protein is essential for a healthy, balanced doggie diet.
-It helps build and repair tissue and supplies essential amino acids and nitrogen to the body.
+• Eggs are a great source of protein — Protein is an essential part of your dog’s diet, helping to build and repair tissue.

-• They’re a good source of calcium — Calcium is important for the health of your dog’s bones and teeth.
+• They’re a good source of calcium carbonate, too — This mineral supports the health of your pet’s bones and teeth.

 Can dogs eat raw eggs?